syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% highlight vb.net %}

-'Opens the template document.
+'Opens the template document

 Dim document As New WordDocument("Template.docx")

-'Sets “ClearFields” to true to remove empty mail merge fields from document.
+'Sets “ClearFields” to true to remove empty mail merge fields from document

 document.MailMerge.ClearFields = False